iamaydan/project-readme-template/README.md

    git clone https://github.com/iamaydan/project-readme-template.git
    ```

-   If you're using [GitHub CLI](https://cli.github.com), you can also use the code below in git terminal.
+   If you're using [GitHub CLI](https://cli.github.com), you can also use the code below.

    ```sh
    gh repo clone iamaydan/project-readme-template